 Each positive reaction increases the dopamine hit, creating a reward cycle.

 This cycle motivates the kid to continue using social media for that dopamine high.

 Let’s be clear.
 There isn’t anything inherently good or bad in this cycle.
 It’s just the science of the way the brain works.

 Yet, we know as parents the danger that lies here for our kids.
-Depending on social media to feel good about themselves is a slippery slope towards addiction and measuring value by like counts.
-If that happens, our kids' self-confidence is tied to social media performance.
+Depending on social media to feel good about themselves is a slippery slope toward addiction and other mental health issues.
+If that happens, our kids begin to measure self-esteem by their social media performance.

 Positive responses on social media boost their self-esteem.
 Negative responses destroy it.